 Journaling as the Tool to Self-Mastery

-Our inner world materializes into words, and in the process of creation, we evolve.
+Our inner world materialises into words, and in the process of creation, we evolve.

 Some write to teach, others to learn.
 Some write to release pressure, while others seek clarity.
 When we write, we discover new aspects of ourselves, and an intimate encounter emerges between the writer and the one who reads.

-For me, writing is a conscious choice for personal growth and inner mastery — a way to remember and materialize the lessons life gives me.
+For me, writing is a conscious choice for personal growth and inner mastery — a way to remember and materialise the lessons life gives me.

-By sharing my inner world, I co-create my life with the intention that it can benefit others.
+By sharing our inner world, we co-create our lives with the intention that this benefits others.

-I was stuck in a rut (for too long) and sick and tired of wasting my life.
+I was stuck in a rut and sick and tired of wasting my life — literally.

 The day is September 20th, 2022, and I am beginning my 30-day journaling commitment with the decision to “enter into mastery”.

 That decision to journal every day was the seed of this blog.
-Without it, EnterMastery.com would not exist.
+Without it, EnterMastery.com would not exist and we would not be here together.

 Evolving from a victim of circumstance to a conscious co-creator of our lives requires work, yet it begins with a simple decision rooted in intention.